 63.2%: I am familiar with the brand.

 46.2%: I am on the market for the product they are selling.

 24.2%: The product they are selling looks good at first glance.

 Yes, you read that right!
 52% of Americans said they're most likely to purchase goods from door-to-door salespeople if they're physically attractive.

 While the initial findings may seem shocking at first, some of them stand to reason.
 I mean, I wouldn’t let a scruffy-looking stranger into my home, especially if they were promoting a company I wasn’t sure existed.
 Would you?

 And then, of course, there’s the universal truth: nobody likes pushy salespeople.
 Even if we don’t give two hoots about their offering, we’re more likely to listen to polite people before sending them away.
 What’s really surprising, though, is how few responders care about the attractiveness of the product.
 No matter how unusual you think your business idea is, maybe it’s worth a try then…?

 In the next part, we set out to check Americans’ attitudes toward cold selling.
 Many people find unsolicited emails and calls from someone they’ve never even interacted with extremely annoying.
 That's why most tend to report spam emails and block unwanted calls influencing the response rate.
+Some of them also opt to use temporary emails to avoid getting spammed.
 Surely, if they wanted to purchase something, they’d make the first move?